The RCR employs about 80 staff including four senior managers, headed by the Chief Executive.

-Andrew Hall, Chief Executive
+Oliver Reichardt, Chief Executive

-Tania Vanburen, Executive Director, Professional Practice
+Tania Vanburen, Executive Director, Education and Professional Practice

 David Botha, Executive Director, Business and Resources

-The Business and Resources Directorate ensures members and Fellows have the best value in the way the College operates and is best equipped to develop in order to meet future needs.
+The Business and Resources Directorate ensures members and Fellows have the best value in the way the RCR operates and is best equipped to develop in order to meet future needs.
 This extends to financial and investment activities, its information technology and communications services and its facilities and estate.

-You can view the interests declared by senior managers.
+View the interests declared by senior managers